JJChenCharly/OrthoSLC/README.md

 Step 2 is to remove sequence duplication within each genome (e.g., copies of tRNA, some CDS).
 This dereplication is equivalent to 100% clustering, to obtain single copy.<br>
 Step 2 **requires the tab separated table output by Step 1 as input**, and specifying a directory (`-o`) for dereplicated files.<br>
 Since, `V1.0.0`, by specifying `-c or --copy_info_path`, program will organize ID of copies (identical sequences), and output file is a tsv where one row is one set of identical copies separated by `\t`.<br>
 Note!
 Dereplication of OrthoSLC in Step 2 here is to simply record indentical sequences, not by region coverage of reads.
 Hence, annotated results of a complete circular or near complete genome assembly is suggested.
 What I usually do is leting [TellSeq](https://universalsequencing.com/pages/tell-seq-technology) handle my genome extract.
-I always obtain N<sub>50</sub>>4.5Mbp *E.coli* assembly (not complete) with 300~350 RMB/sample (~<50$).
+I always obtain N<sub>50</sub>>4.5Mbp *E.coli* assembly (not complete) with 300 to 350 RMB/sample (~<50$).

 ```Shell
 $ python3 ./bins/Step2_simple_derep -h